Reckless Driving in Virginia: A Comprehensive Legal Guide

 - General reckless driving

 In Virginia, reckless driving is never just a traffic violation.
-Each type of reckless driving carries the potential for a felony or misdemeanor charge – a criminal offense.
-If you’re found guilty, reckless driving violations usually come with a Class 1 misdemeanor offense, which is the most serious misdemeanor.
-Severe Class 1 misdemeanor charges can result in one year in jail, a $2,500 fine, and a six-month suspension of your driver’s license on top of the demerit points assigned to your license.
+Each type of reckless driving carries the potential for a misdemeanor charge – a criminal offense.
+If you’re found guilty, reckless driving is a misdemeanor charge – a criminal offence, and when combined with other factors may rise to a felony.
+Violations usually come with a Class 1 misdemeanor offense, which is the most serious misdemeanor.
+Class 1 misdemeanor charges can carry up to one year in jail, a $2,500 fine, and a six-month suspension of your driver’s license in addition to 6 demerit points assigned to your license.

 Some of the most common categories of reckless driving include speeding, aggressive behavior, and distracted driving.